Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Work vs. variance gain

 Going back to the semi-classical states, we further ask the conditions for a null change of the variance. \begin{corollary} For semi-classical states, a change of the weight variance is zero (i.e., $\Delta \sigma_W^2 =0$) if and only if the control-marginal state is pure $\hat \sigma_S = \dyad{w}_S$, and $\ket{w}_S$ is an eigenstate state of the work operator $\hat W_S$. \end{corollary} According to the above statement, we can have the following scenarios.
 First, it is always true for a trivial identity process (since $\hat W_S = 0$), but then $\Delta E_W = \Delta \sigma_W^2 = 0$, i.e., there is no extraction of work neither.
 Next, for the incoherent work operator $\hat W_S^I$, the zero change of the variance is observed if the initial state is an energy eigenstate, i.e., $\hat \rho_S = \hat \sigma_S = \dyad{\epsilon}_S$.
-Here, the energy transfer refers to a shift of the weight's energy distribution, which is called the \emph{deterministic work}.
-Finally, the most interesting is the work extraction from coherences, such that the control-marginal $\hat \sigma_S = \dyad{w}_S$ and $\ket {w}_S \neq \ket{\epsilon}_S$.
-However, in general, this cannot be realized in practice since the channel \eqref{control_marginal} is a decoherence process (within the energy basis), such that $\hat \sigma_S$ is not a pure state.
+Here, the energy transfer refers to a shift of the weight's energy distribution (the so-called \emph{deterministic work}).
+Finally, the most interesting is the work extraction from coherences, such that the control-marginal state $\hat \sigma_S = \dyad{w}_S$, but $\ket {w}_S \neq \ket{\epsilon}_S$.
+It is the problematic case previously encountered in \cite{Allahverdyan2004work} (cf. \cite{Baumer2018}) since the non-zero work can be extracted with zero gain of the variance, and it does not correspond to a simple shift.
+However, within a framework with explicit energy storage, this cannot be realized in practice exactly since the channel \eqref{control_marginal} is a decoherence process (within the energy basis), such that $\hat \sigma_S$ generally is not a pure state.
 Only in the limit when weight tends to the time state, i.e., $\hat \rho_W \to \dyad{t}_W$, then $\hat \rho_S \to \hat \sigma_S = e^{-i\hat H_S t} \hat \rho_S e^{i\hat H_S t}$, and the initial purity is preserved.